puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

     it { should contain_file('configuration') }

 RSpec lets you provide facts, like `osfamily`, in order to test the module in various scenarios.
-A typical use case for Puppet Labs is iteration over a list of operating systems, asserting that the package and service should exist in the catalog for every operating system we support.
+A typical use is iteration over a list of operating systems, asserting that the package and service should exist in the catalog for every operating system we support.

 You can read more at [http://rspec-puppet.com/](http://rspec-puppet.com/).